Never was so much owed by so many to so few: Background

-Churchill apparently first said the famous sentence to Major general Hastings Ismay after exiting the Battle of Britain Bunker at RAF Uxbridge on 16 August, four days before the speech was given.
+Churchill apparently first said the phrase to Major general Hastings Ismay after exiting the Battle of Britain Bunker at RAF Uxbridge on 16 August, four days before the speech was given.
 He had been visiting the No. 11 Group RAF operations room during the day of a battle, where at one point every squadron in the group was engaged while more waves of German planes were crossing the coast.
 After the fighting had slowed that evening and Churchill and Ismay had departed for Chequers, Churchill said, "Don't speak to me; I have never been so moved."
 Several minutes later, he told Ismay, "Never in the field of human conflict was so much owed by so many to so few."

 The speech was given as the United Kingdom prepared for an impending German invasion.
 Near the end of June 1940, codebreakers at Bletchley Park deciphered a message containing a request from a Flak Corps unit for detailed maps of the UK, suggesting that the Germans intended to land mobile anti-aircraft guns in Great Britain and Ireland.
-However, Hitler knew that any invasion attempt would only be successful if the Royal Air Force was weakened or destroyed.
+However, Adolf Hitler knew that any invasion attempt would be successful only if the Royal Air Force was weakened or destroyed.